Debtor Financing overview

 Benefits of debtor finance

-Debtor finance enable business owners to solve their mismatched cash flow problems, giving them access to already earned cash.
-This allows businesses to pay important expenses in the present without fearing about low cash flow issues.
+Debtor finance solves mismatches in cash flow, giving business owners access to already earned cash.
+With it, you can pay important expenses without running into cash flow issues.

-Debtor finance also allows your business relatively quick access to cash compared to other loan products and unlike other products is flexible and develops with your business as it is secured to the accounts receivable ledger - as a business grows its account customers, the ability to increase debtor finance facility also increases.
+Debtor finance also allows relatively quick access to cash compared to other types of financing, and develops with your business.
+That’s because it’s secured to your accounts receivable ledger.
+So, your debtor finance facility will grow as your business grows its account customers.

 For organisations with poor account receivable processes, invoice factoring could be an easy solution to outsource and improve the collections process.